diek/episode-19-using-templates-for-sending-emails/README.md

 ## About

-Refactored the code to Django 1.11.3, and Python 3.6 based upon Buddy Lindsey, Jr.,’s [GoDjango - Tutorial](https://godjango.com/19-using-templates-for-sending-emails/) - Tutorial - Using Templates for Sending Emails (Buddy used Django 1.5)
+Refactored the code to Django 1.11.3, and Python 3.6 based upon Buddy Lindsey, Jr.,’s
+[GoDjango - Tutorial](https://godjango.com/19-using-templates-for-sending-emails/) - Using Templates for Sending Emails (Buddy used Django 1.5)

 ## Acknowledgments